iwasz/oledgui/README.md

     * [ ] Debug, release and -OS targets
   * [ ] Benchmark compilation size.
   * [ ] Benchmark cpu?
+* [ ] Have short think if, and remove the child field (and API) from Display* classes.
+* [ ] Implement something more than a dummy examples, and test the API in real life.
+  * [ ] How to set the initial value other than assiging a widget to a variable and then using variable's methods?

 # Documentation TODO:
 * When you implemnt a custom widget, bu default it is not focusable.
 Inherit from og::Focusable to change it.